Songdew in Partnership with HT Media Ltd. Unveils the Most Comprehensive Artist Management Programme - SURGE

-MUMBAI: HT Media Ltd. (HTML) in partnership with Songdew has announced the unveiling of the most ambitious Artist Management Programme – SURGE to give a big boost to Indie Music in the country.
+MUMBAI: Songdew in partnership with HT Media Ltd. (HTML) has announced the unveiling of the most ambitious Artist Management Programme – SURGE to give a big boost to Indie Music in the country.
 As part of 360 degree initiative, SURGE will provide end to end support to select indie artists, thereby helping them become the next music sensation in their respective genre.

+Artist Management Programme – SURGE to give a big boost to Indie Music in the country

 As part of SURGE, select artists will get support in managing their social media, helping them plan launch campaigns, amplification of their music on FM Fever, Radio One, Songdew TV and on the other digital assets of HTML and Songdew.
 Besides this the dedicated artist management team would help them get revenue generating opportunities.